-Section 17.01.53.
 JUNK YARD.
-For the purpose of this Ordinance, junk yard shall mean any place where the storing, dismantling, wrecking, and disposition of junk is carried on, but does not include uses established entirely within enclosed buildings in conformance with all other provisions of the Zoning Ordinance.
+A junk yard shall mean any place where the storing, dismantling, wrecking, and disposition of junk is carried on, but does not include uses established entirely within enclosed buildings in conformance with all other provisions of the Zoning Ordinance.
 The term includes automobile wrecking yards and salvage areas and any area of more than two hundred (200) square feet for the storage, keeping, or abandonment of junk and scrap metals.

-Section 17.01.54.
 KENNEL.
 Any lot or premises on which three (3) or more dogs or cats are kept either permanently or temporarily boarded.
-All kennels shall comply with all applicable Township, County and State regulations.

-Section 17.01.55.
-SOLAR ENERGY SYSTEM.
-All exterior and above ground parts of a panel or other solar energy device including legs/braces and/or supporting devices, the primary purpose of which is to provide for the collection, inversion, storage, and distribution of solar energy for electricity generation, space heating, space cooling or water heating. (amended 12/9/19)

-Section 17.01.55.A LARGE SOLAR ENERGY SYSTEM.
-A utility-scale solar energy system where the primary use of the land is to generate electric energy or other energy by converting sunlight, whether by Photovoltaic Devices or other conversion technology, for the sale, delivery or consumption of the generated energy with a capacity greater than 25,000 watts. (amended 12/9/19)

-Section 17.01.55.B SMALL SOLAR ENERGY SYSTEM.
-A single residential use or small business-scale solar energy conversion system with a capacity of 25,000 watts or less consisting of roof panels, ground–mounted solar arrays, or other solar energy fixtures, and associated control or conversion electronics, that will be used to produce utility power primarily to on-site users or customers. (amended 12/9/19)

-Section 17.01.55.C BUILDING MOUNTED SMALL SOLAR ENERGY SYSTEM.
-A small solar energy system affixed to a permanent principal and/or accessory building (i.e. roof or wall). (amended 12/9/19)

-Section 17.01.55.D GROUND-MOUNTED SMALL SOLAR ENERGY SYSTEM.
-A free-standing small solar energy system that is not attached to and is separate from any principal or accessory building on the parcel of land on which the solar energy system is located. (amended 12/9/19)

-Section 17.01.56.
 LOADING SPACE.
 An off-street space on the same lot with a building or group of buildings, for temporary parking of a commercial vehicle while loading or unloading merchandise or materials.

-Sections 17.01.57 - 17.01.60.
-RESERVED.

-Section 17.01.61.
 LOT.
-A lot is a piece of parcel of land occupied or intended to be occupied by a building and any accessory buildings or by any other use or activity permitted thereon and including the open spaces and yards required under this Ordinance, and having its frontage upon a public street or road either dedicated to the public or designated on a recorded subdivision.
+A lot is a piece of parcel of land occupied or intended to be occupied by a building and any accessory buildings or by any other use or activity permitted thereon and including the open spaces and yards required under this Ordinance.
+A lot shall have frontage upon a public street or an approved private road.
+A lot may consist of:

-Provided that the owner of any number of contiguous lots may have as many of said contiguous lots considered as a single lot for the purpose of this Ordinance as he so elects, and in such case the outside perimeter of said group of lots shall constitute the front, rear, and side lot lines thereof.
-This latter parcel is then often referred to as a “zoning lot”.
+A single Lot of Record.

+A portion of a Lot of Record.

+A combination of complete Lots of Record or portion thereof.

+A condominium lot.

+A piece of land described by metes and bounds.

+A zoning lot.
+A zoning lot is of a group of contiguous lots under the same ownership.
+The outside perimeter of the collective lots shall serve as the lot lines.

+Lots are further defined by type as follows:

+LOT CORNER.
+A lot where the interior angle of two (2) adjacent sides at the intersection of two (2) streets is less than one hundred and thirty-five (135) degrees.
+A lot abutting upon a curved street or streets shall be considered a corner lot for the purposes of this Ordinance if the arc is of less radius than one hundred fifty (150) feet and the tangents to the curve, at the two (2) points where the lot lines meet the curve or the straight street line extended, form an interior angle of less than one hundred and thirty-five (135) degrees (see illustration entitled “Corner, Interior and Double Frontage Lots”).

+LOT, DOUBLE FRONTAGE.
+A lot other than a corner lot having frontage on two (2) more or less parallel streets.
+In the case of a row of double frontage lots, one (1) street will be designated as the front street for all lots in the plat and in the request for a zoning compliance permit.
+If there are existing buildings in the same block fronting on one (1) or both of the streets, the required minimum front yard setback shall be observed on those streets where buildings presently front.

+LOT, INTERIOR.
+An interior lot is a lot other than a corner lot with only one (1) lot line fronting on a street.

+LOT, LAKE.
+A lot having frontage directly upon a lake, natural or man-made, river, pond, or other artificial impoundment of water.
+The portion adjacent to the water shall be designated the lake frontage of the lot, and the opposite side shall be designated the street frontage of the lot.

+Corner, Interior and Double Frontage Lots